OfficeDev/teams-toolkit-samples/faq-plus/README.md

 ### Try the Sample

-1. Follow the instructions [here](docs/deploy-qna-maker-services.md) to deploy QnA Maker to Azure and get corresponding endpoints and credentials for provisioned services.
+1. FAQ Plus Bot replies on an Azure services named 'QnA Maker'.
+Before you start, you will need to deply an QnA Maker service first.
+Follow the [instructions](docs/deploy-qna-maker-services.md) to deploy QnA Maker to Azure and get corresponding endpoints and credentials for provisioned services.
-2. Open the project in [Visual Studio Code](https://code.visualstudio.com/), ensure you have installed [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit)
+2. Clone the project to a folder or directly download and open source code in [Visual Studio Code](https://code.visualstudio.com/), ensure you have installed [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit)
-3. Open the command palette and select: `Teams: Provision in the Cloud`.
+3. Open the command palette by pressing `ctrl+shif+P` and select: `Teams: Provision in the Cloud`.
+You will be prompt to select an subscription you want to use to provision resources for this Bot.
 4. Once provision is completed, open `.fx/env.default.json` file.
-Find the name of Azure Web App service for bot provisioned by Teams Toolkit in `siteName` of `fx-resource-bot` property.
+Check parameter `siteName` of `fx-resource-bot` property, this is the name of Azure Web App service provisioned by Teams Toolkit.
-5. Go to [Azure Portal](https://ms.portal.azure.com/#home), and navigate to the Azure Web App instance provisioned for bot.
+5. From [Azure Portal](https://ms.portal.azure.com/#home), navigate to resource group named `FaqPlus-rg`.
+This resource group is created by Teams Toolkit during provision.
+You will find the Azure Web App service named by the value of 'siteName' parameter in this resource group.
+Open that Azure Web App service.
 6. Click `Configuration` in left panel.
-Add following application settings.
+Add following application settings with values previously prepared in your notebook.
 After added the settings, click `Save` button on the top.
     | Application Setting Name | Expected Value | Note |
     | ---- | ---- | ---- |
     | SCORETHRESHOLD | 0.5 | The expected value works fine for the sample.
 You can adjust this threshold per your requirement. |